Tucanos

 metricadapted mesh

-The idea is to perform a series of local modification on an input mesh to have a
+The idea is to perform a series of local modification on an input mesh to have

 • edge lengths that are of approximately unit length in the metric space